txt/se22/docs/require.md

 |10.
 Technology illiteracy| 4.3|

 ## Stakeholders:
-Do all these folks want the same thing? (pic)w
+Do all these folks want the same thing?

 “one” thing is “many” things, depending on stakeholder perspective.